Skip to content

 2. Check Logs: Look for relevant deny or error messages.

-5. Verify Configuration Details: Double-check IPs, policies, routes, VPN settings meticulously.
+5. Verify Configuration Details: Double-check IPs, policies, routes, and VPN settings meticulously.

 Struggling To Choose The Right Fortigate?